Undesirable Memorization in Large Language Models: A Survey: Measuring memorization

 \citet{schwarzschild2024rethinking} introduce the Adversarial Compression Ratio (ACR) as a novel metric to assess memorization in large language models (LLMs).
 ACR evaluates whether a string from the training data is memorized by determining if it can be elicited with a significantly shorter adversarial prompt.
 The method uses the GCG algorithm \cite{zou2023universaltransferableadversarialattacks} to find the most compressed prompt.
 This approach aligns conceptually with Kolmogorov complexity\footnote{Kolmogorov complexity measures the shortest possible set of instructions (or program) needed for a computer (\emph{Turing machine}) to generate a specific output.}, as it measures the minimum description length of a string but adapts the concept for practical use in LLMs by focusing on adversarial prompts.
-ACR provides a flexible and compute-efficient framework to evaluate memorization for arbitrary strings, particularly in scenarios like monitoring unlearning and ensuring compliance with data usage policies.
-This metric offers practical and legal insights into potential misuse of training data, addressing critical concerns in LLM development.
+Similarly, \citet{feng2025evaluating} utilize soft token sparsity as a measure of memorization, operating on the premise that LLMs generate memorized content with higher confidence and determinism.